Depositors

 - Call

-RISKUSDCVault.redeem(uint256)with the RISKUSDC amount - If checks pass, the transaction burns RISKUSDC and returns USDC at 1:1
+RISKUSDVault.redeem(uint256)with the RISKUSD amount - If checks pass, the transaction burns RISKUSD and returns USDC at 1:1

 Lock-up Constraints